-The answer is a lot but not everything.
+Yes, along with many other things.
+But they can’t eat everything.
 There is a huge myth out there that goats can eat anything and they can’t.
 In fact goats are incredibly picky eaters and they can/will eat a lot of different types of food.
 They have a type of sixth sense that tells them not to eat certain foods.
 However, if it’s in the pasture and they are hungry, they will eat it.
-But what exactly can they eat?
-I have compiled a list and separated it into categories.
-So feel free to scroll through and find what you need.
+Can goats eat cantaloupe?
+Yup, and they love it.

 This is not a complete list of every single thing they can eat.
 Nor should it take the place of your vets advise.
 When it doubt, contact your vet.
 Also, when introducing a new food to your goat, keep an eye on them for allergic reactions, choking, etc. Midas absolutely loves cantaloupe rinds but I didn’t chop them small enough, he almost choked in his gusto to eat them before everyone else could.